mpeutz/fesk/README.md

 ```

 #### Preprocessor
-Define colors within your styleguide.
+Define preprossor functions, mixins, and variables within your styleguide.
 Must start with "process:".

 ```
 /*